estes-sj/BlinkPy-API/README.md

   }
   ```

-#### POST `/download-clips-since`
+#### POST `/download-clips-since`, `/download-clips-since-and-sort`, and `/download-sync-clips-since-and-sort`

 Download clips from all or specified cameras since a given ISO timestamp.

-The `/download-clips-since-and-sort` version sorts by year, month, and date using subholders.
+The `/download-clips-since-and-sort` and `/download-sync-clips-since-and-sort` versions sorts by year, month, and date using subholders.
 Additionally, the `path/to/media/latest` folder is updated with the most recent 20 videos.

+The `/download-sync-clips-since-and-sort` allows downloading from the sync module (when using a free Blink plan).

 * **Payload**